A cheaper Galaxy Note 8 may be on its way

-A recent filing with Chinese telecom regulatory agency TENAA suggests that Samsung may release a 4GB RAM variant of the Note 8 there.
-Since the 4GB RAM version would have slightly toned-down specs compared to the standard 6GB RAM Note that Samsung launched on Wednesday, it's rumored to be cheaper, according to website MySmartPrice.
+A recent filing with Chinese telecom regulatory agency TENAA suggests that Samsung may release a variant of the Note 8 with 4GB of RAM there.
+Since the 4GB version would have slightly toned-down specs compared to the standard 6GB Note that Samsung launched on Wednesday, it's rumored to be cheaper, according to website MySmartPrice.

-The top-tier Galaxy Note 8 packs in all sorts of of premium features like dual rear cameras, an S Pen stylus, a 6.3-inch huge AMOLED display, and Samsung's Bixby Voice assistant.
-Still, with those premium features comes a premium price.
-The Note 8's starting price is a whopping $930 (or £870 and AU$1,175) which could make even the most dedicated Samsung fans think twice, especially when the Galaxy S8 and S8 Plus cost less.
+The top-tier Galaxy Note 8 packs in all sorts of of premium features like dual rear cameras, an S Pen stylus, a huge 6.3-inch AMOLED display, and Samsung's Bixby Voice assistant.
+Still, those premium features come at a premium price.
+The Note 8's starting cost is a whopping $930 (or £870 and AU$1,175) which could make even the most dedicated Samsung fans think twice, especially when the Galaxy S8 and S8 Plus cost less.

-A cheaper Note 8 would likely be a welcome addition, and sacrificing the phone's RAM may be one method of doing this.
-The report claims that this could knock off anywhere between 520 yuan (about $80/£60/AU$100) to 750 yuan (about $110/£90/AU$140) off the price.
+A cheaper Note 8 would likely be a welcome addition, and sacrificing the phone's RAM may be one means of doing this.
+The report claims that this could knock off anywhere between 520 yuan (about $80/£60/AU$100) to 750 yuan (about $110/£90/AU$140) from the price.
 Meanwhile, the rest of the Note 8 specs are rumored to stay about the same.

 Samsung declined to comment on this story.